 ASK: How have you seen this used in discussions?

-Examples can include clear questions provided for discussion, learning objectives may be shared at the start of the discussion, objectives can be used to generate questions that can be discussed in search of an answer or some level of consensus.
+- Examples can include: - Providing clear questions for discussion. - Sharing learning objectives at the start of the discussion. - Using objectives to generate questions that can be discussed in search of an answer or some level of consensus.